BS Economics & Mathematics

 Graduates of the BS in Economics & Mathematics are well prepared for analytically demanding careers and for advanced academic study in economics, data science, finance, actuarial science, or applied mathematics.

-- Masters of Global Management (MGM), offered on-campus
+- Master of Global Management (MGM) – On-Campus

 Practical Learning Experience